shitcreek AnHardt RetireeJay46

 Requires EEPROM_SETTINGS.

 Most 3D printer electronics include a little bit of storage (512K, 3K, or more) called EEPROM (Electrically Erasable Programmable Read-Only Memory) that persists when the power is off.
 Marlin uses the EEPROM to store the printer settings and loads them up the next time the machine powers up.
-Changing the source code and re-flashing the firmware does not change the contents of EEPROM.

 Enable EEPROM